nervosnetwork/rfcs/rfcs/0000-dao-deposit-withdraw/0000-dao-deposit-withdraw.md

 ## Example

-In this Nervos DAO example, it’s assumed that the type script below is used to represent a Nervos DAO script:
+In this Nervos DAO example, it's assumed that the type script below is used to represent a Nervos DAO script:

     {
       "code_hash": "0x82d76d1b75fe2fd9a27dfbaa65a039221a380d76c926f378d3f81cf3e7e13f2e",